Eldfell: Destruction of houses, creation of land

 Lava flows also moved into the sea east of the island, creating new land that would eventually add over 2 km2 to the island, and into the eastern parts of town, destroying several hundred houses.
 The flows were thick and blocky ʻaʻā lava (Icelandic: apalhraun) flows, and covered the ground to average depths of about 40 metre (130 ft), reaching 100 metre (330 ft) thick in places.
 Later on in the eruption, a surge of lava destroyed one fish processing plant and damaged two others, and also demolished the town's power generating plant.

-Despite the eruption's close proximity to the town and the extensive property damage, only one fatality could be attributed to the eruption - a man who had broken into a chemist's store to acquire drugs was suffocated by toxic fumes.
+Despite the eruption's close proximity to the town and the extensive property damage, only one fatality could be attributed to the eruption, a man who died from CO_{2} (carbon dioxide) poisoning after entering a cellar.
 Carbon dioxide, with small amounts of poisonous gases, became concentrated in many buildings partially buried by tephra, and several other people were affected when entering these buildings.

-Efforts to mitigate the hazards presented by the accumulation of poisonous gas included the building of a large tephra wall to divert gases away from the town, and the digging of a trench to channel away the CO_{2} (carbon dioxide).
+Efforts to mitigate the hazards presented by the accumulation of poisonous gas included the building of a large tephra wall to divert gases away from the town, and the digging of a trench to channel away the CO_{2}.
 These defences were only partially effective, as they relied on the assumption that the gases were produced at the vent, and flowed into the town from there.
 It is believed that as least some of the CO_{2} originated deep within the volcanic conduit and percolated through older volcanic rocks, rising directly into the town.